 This is also often claimed to be solved by decoherence, but since the Schrödinger equation is time-symmetric, without very fine-tuned initial conditions of the universe, decoherence would equally predict branching towards the past.
+Interference with branches previously separated would affect the probabilities and violate the Born rule.

-In the standard framework of the many-worlds interpretation, Wallace acknowledged this problem, analyzed it, and concluded that the branching asymmetry correlates with the thermodynamic arrow of time [71].
-For the importance of the thermodynamic arrow of time in relation to branching asymmetry, but also for unforeseen complications, see [63].
+In the standard framework of the many-worlds interpretation, Wallace acknowledged the problem of branching asymmetry, analyzed it, and concluded that it correlates with the thermodynamic arrow of time [72].
+For the importance of the thermodynamic arrow of time in relation to branching asymmetry, but also for unforeseen complications, see [64].
 But we do not have an explanation for the thermodynamic arrow of time either, although the second law of thermodynamics is a wellestablished empirical fact.

-The dissociation into 3d-space states allows us to make some progress, by relating branching asymmetry with the cosmological arrow of time.
+The dissociation into 3d-space states allows us to make progress, by relating branching asymmetry with the cosmological arrow of time.
 The cosmological arrow of time points from the Big-Bang to the direction of time in which the universe expands.
 The closer the state of the universe is to the Big-Bang, the more homogeneous and isotropic the universe is.
 Moreover, as the singularity is approached, the 3d-space contracts.

 A possible assumption about this is that it contracts to a point, which is the singularity.
-This would be problematic, since if $\Sigma$ is a point at t = 0, we will need to explain how it evolves into a 3d manifold.
+This would be problematic, since if Σ is a lower-dimensional set at t = 0, we will need to explain how it evolves into a 3d manifold.
+The singularity has to be removed from spacetime.

-An alternative option is that the 3d-space components of the metric tensor tend to 0 as $t \searrow 0$ , but the topology of space does not contract to a point, it is still the 3d manifold $(\Sigma, \gamma{ab}(\boldsymbol{x}) \equiv 0)$ .
+An alternative option is that the 3d-space components of the metric tensor tend to 0 as $t \searrow 0$, but the topology of space does not contract to a point, it is still the 3d manifold $(\Sigma, \gamma{ab}(\boldsymbol{x}) \equiv 0)$.
 By avoiding the assumption that the topology derives from distance, we can obtain equations for general relativity that continue to be valid under more general conditions.
 For this we need an alternative formulation of semi-Riemannian geometry and Einstein's general relativity, which is equivalent to these ones outside the singularity, but well-defined and free of infinities at the singularity.
-This was achieved and shown to work in many situations in which non-singular semi-Riemannian geometry is not defined [52, 54, 56].
+This was achieved and shown to work in many situations in which non-singular semi-Riemannian geometry is not defined [52, 54, 57].
 Moreover, when it is valid at the Big-Bang, it automatically satisfies Penrose's Weyl curvature hypothesis, whose motivation was in the first place to connect the cosmological and the thermodynamic arrows of time [40, 53].

-Then, there is only one possible 3d-space state at the Big-Bang singularity, and the conditions of singular general relativity from [54] require also that the matter fields are homogeneous in the 3d-space.
+Then, there is only one possible 3d-space state at the Big-Bang singularity, $(\Sigma, \gamma{ab}(\boldsymbol{x}) \equiv 0)$.
+The condition of validity of singular general relativity from [54] also requires that the matter fields are homogeneous in it [55].

-Of course, as $t \searrow 0$ the system may be chaotic, as in the Mixmaster model [35] or the Belinski-Khalatnikov-Lifshitz model [9].
-Then, while at the singularity there is still only one possible 3d-space state, it can be approached in different ways as $t \searrow 0$ .
-However, the limit $\gamma \to 0$ forces the solutions to depend on a small number of parameters as they converge to the unique 3d-space $(\Sigma, 0)$ .
+As $t \searrow 0$ the system may be chaotic, as in the Mixmaster model [35] or the Belinski-Khalatnikov-Lifshitz model [9].
+Then, while at the singularity there is still only one possible 3d-space state, it can be approached in different ways as $t \searrow 0$.
+However, the limit $\gamma \to 0$ forces the solutions to depend on a small number of parameters as they converge to the unique 3d-space $(\Sigma, \gamma{ab}(\boldsymbol{x}) \equiv 0)$.

-This severe constraint of the initial conditions for $(\Sigma, \gamma{ab})$ implies that the branching structure of the wavefunctional is very asymmetric in time.
+This severe constraint of the initial conditions for (Σ, γ{ab}) implies that the branching structure of the wavefunctional is extremely asymmetric in time.
 This suggests a possible reason why, at macro scales, branching happens only towards the future.